 Until about March of 2020, I only wore my Buff to hold my hair back, keep my neck from getting sunburned, or protect my ears or face from cold wind.
-For the most part it was a hair accessory that I wore like a do-rag or a nun’s habit, keeping my hair completely contained, or rolled up and pushed back off my forehead like Madonna c.
+For the most part it was a hair accessory that I wore like a do-rag or a nun’s habit, keeping my hair completely contained, or pushed back off my forehead like Madonna c.
 1984.
 It accompanied me on pretty much every hike, even the quick semi-urban trail runs during which I don’t always bring all ten essentials.
 I hate the feeling of hair on my face and neck and just want it AWAY where I don’t have to think about it, and the Buff does the trick.

 For those of you not familiar with the magical Buff: it’s a tube of thin merino wool in stylish colors or patterns that you can wear on your head and neck in a dozen different ways, like a little babushka scarf, but for athletes.